Virginia State

 Explaining that choices often have long-term, unintended consequences.
 Budget Game – Core Component

-Activity – Use the Saving to be a Millionaire Calculator
+Activity – Crack the Code to Becoming a Millionaire

 Describing how effective decision making requires a comparison of the additional costs (marginal costs) and additional benefits (marginal benefits), using a cost- benefit analysis chart and PACED decision-making grid (i.e., state the problem; list alternatives; identify the criteria; evaluate the alternatives based on the criteria; make a decision) for economic and personal finance decisions.
 Lesson – Marginal Benefit and Cost

 Describing the factors of production.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 Comparing the characteristics and applications of market, command, traditional, and mixed economies.
 Lesson – Comparative Economic Systems – Capitalism, Socialism, and Communism